 Laundry assistants ensure wards and theatres are supplied with clean linen, including gowns and sheets.
 They operate steam cabinets, use steam and vacuum presses or finish items by hand.

 You'll get in-house training, so there are no formal entry requirements.

 A level 2 apprenticeship may be available in your area.
-You need to be physically fit and have an eye for detail.
+This can be a physically demanding job and you'll need an eye for detail.